 - Transfer as detailed in the final confirmed itinerary

-Air fare, lunches, travel to and from starting/ending point, transfers or excursions on trains, lifts, buses, taxis, extra charges due to changes in itinerary, dinners in Chamonix or Pralognan, items not on set dinner menu, beverages except what is served at breakfast, bottled water, insurance, items of personal nature.
+Airfare, lunches, travel to and from starting/ending point, transfers or excursions on trains, lifts, buses, taxis, extra charges due to changes in itinerary, dinners in Chamonix or Pralognan, items not on set dinner menu, beverages (except what is served at breakfast), bottled water, insurance, items of a personal nature.

 This hike is not vehicle supported.
-You will need to carry a small to moderate sized pack with only the clothing and accessories you will need for the duration of hike.
+You will need to carry a small- to moderate-sized pack with only the clothing and accessories you will need for the duration of the hike.
 (See our Sample Packing List.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs. including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs., including lunch and water.
 Any extra luggage can be left at the hotel until your return or transferred as per your final itinerary.

 ACCOMMODATIONS AND FACILITIES

-The hotel in Chamonix is wonderful family run hotel located in the center of town.
-This older fashioned hotel is welcoming and helpful.
+The hotel in Chamonix is a wonderful family-run hotel located in the center of town.
+This older -ashioned hotel is welcoming and helpful.
 All rooms have private baths.
 The hotel in Pralognan is located in the village and offers private rooms with private baths.
 Breakfasts are served at both hotels.

-The nearest airport to the starting point is Geneva, Switzerland.
+The nearest airport to the starting point is Geneva Airport, Switzerland.

 WHO WOULD LIKE THIS TRIP?

-The Grand Traverse Part One is a route not hiked by many Americans though it travels through some of the most beautiful and pristine landscapes of the French Alps.
-The accommodations are rustic old world alpine farms that have be converted to accommodate hikers and are referred to as refuges.
+The Grand Traverse Part One is a route not hiked by many Americans, though it travels through some of the most beautiful and pristine landscapes of the French Alps.
+The accommodations are rustic, old-world alpine farms that have been converted to accommodate hikers and are referred to as refuges.
 Many are in amazingly remote locations only accessible by foot.
-This is a perfect trip for experienced hikers looking for a route that is well-off-the-beaten path and offers a little bit more of an adventure.
-The hiking is challenging with some strenuous plus days.
+This is a perfect trip for experienced hikers looking for a route that is well off-the-beaten-path and offers a little bit more of an adventure.
+The hiking is challenging, with some strenuous plus days.
 If you have hiked in other parts of the Alps and are looking for a slightly different experience this definitely a route to consider!

 WHAT MAKES THIS TRIP DIFFERENT

-This first part of the Grande Traversee des Alpes provides a rare hiking experience.
-Distant Journeys is one of the very few, if not only, companies that offers this section of the GR 5 as a self-guided itinerary.
+As the Tour du Mont Blanc has become increasing popular, this first part of the Grande Traversee des Alpes offers a quieter, more remote, and possibly more authentic hiking experience.
+Distant Journeys is one of the very few, if not only, companies that offer this section of the GR 5 as a self-guided itinerary.
 The huts are classic and remote, many only accessible by foot.
-It is true, you do have to carry your own pack weighing up to 20lbs for this trip, but the reward is hiking through some of the most beautiful, remarkably pristine landscapes of the French Alps.
+It is true, you do have to carry your own pack for this trip, but the reward is hiking through some of the most beautiful, remarkably pristine landscapes of the French Alps.